oplatek/oplatek.github.io/_posts/2023-12-05-debugging-in-vscode.md

 Let me quickly recapitulate for what I am thankful in VScode then I will describe how I debug code.
 Finally, I will describe my perfect debugging workflow in [Ipdb](https://github.com/gotcha/ipdb).
 Can it be replicated in VScode?
 I don't know.

+**UPDATE: Pavel Minaev quickly replied to my comment about a missing feature and recommended [VScode Debug Console](https://code.visualstudio.com/docs/editor/debugging#_debug-console-repl ) the REPL Ipdb equivalent in VScode.
+I need to test it properly it seems as functional as Ipdb. 🎉**

 ## VScode excellence

 1. I was an addicted [Vim](https://www.vim.org/) user because I wanted to focus on the code - on the text.
 I also fell in love with the keyboard shortcuts' user experience.